pessolato/pessolato.github.io/content/posts/go-str-map-microbench.md

 }
 ```

-This is how it compared to the fastest implementation of counting using a map I had (`CountNucleotidesByByteIndexAsRune`):
+This is how they compared to the fastest implementation of counting using a map I had (`CountNucleotidesByByteIndexAsRune`):

 ```sh
 $ go test -bench='^(BenchmarkCountNucleotidesArray.*|BenchmarkCountNucleotidesByByteIndexAsRune)$' -benchtime=1000000x -benchmem